HannelizeHuman/WeatherDashboard/README.md

 ## Your Task

-Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

-Make sure to read the [OpenWeather "How To Start" Guide](https://openweathermap.org/appid) before you get started.
-Use the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for cities.
-Read through the documentation for setup and usage instructions.
-You will use `localStorage` to store any persistent data.
+The aim of this assignment was to build a Weather Dashboard.
+The web app uses the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for cities.

 ## User Story